This post was last updated on July 20th, 2019

 - Safer – An owner-operator is arguably safer than a company driver when hauling a load.
 This is because an owner-operator can pick and choose his or her equipment.
 Instead of the cheap tires that many companies use, you can select the best tires on the market.
 The safety of your truck will depend entirely on you and your budget – not company policy.

 Owner Driver Jobs

-The vast majority of owner operators deal with the transportation of freight.
+The vast majority of owner-operators deal with the transportation of freight.
 For independent truckers, this is where the money is.
 A standard 18-wheeler is all that’s needed to haul anything from household items to food.
-Business are reliant on freight drivers to ensure that their goods reach their destination quickly and safely.
+Business is reliant on freight drivers to ensure that their goods reach their destination quickly and safely.